Skip to content

 OkCupid calculates match percentages based on how you and potential matches answer questions.
 A 90% match means you agreed on most important topics.

-In our testing, high-compatibility matches produced noticeably higher reply rates than lower-compatibility pairings, so a high match score is a useful signal of conversation potential.
+High-compatibility matches tend to reply more often than low-compatibility pairings, so a high match score is a useful signal of conversation potential.

 Messaging Freedom Unlike Tinder, you can message anyone without matching first.
 Recipients see your message in a special “Intro” queue.
 If they like your profile, the conversation moves to the main inbox.